#Docker#Kubernetes#DevOps#Container#Cloud Infrastructure

 webhani·

-Docker shipped Kanvas, a new platform designed to close the gap between local Docker Compose development and Kubernetes production deployments.
-The core feature: automatic conversion of Compose files into Kubernetes artifacts.
-It's positioning itself against Helm and Kustomize, which have dominated Kubernetes configuration management for years.
+Docker launched Kanvas, a new platform designed to close the gap between local development with Docker Compose and production deployment on Kubernetes.
+The core feature is automated conversion of docker-compose.yml files into Kubernetes manifests, integrated into the Docker Desktop workflow.
+This puts Docker in direct competition with Helm and Kustomize in the cluster deployment management space.

 Given a typical Compose file: